Non-equilibrium critical scaling and universality in a quantum simulator: Results

 The transverse-field Ising model exhibits a ground-state phase transition from a disordered paramagnet to a magnetically ordered state.
-As the ratio of Kac-normalized effective interaction field (${\mathcal{J}\gamma^x}$) to the transverse magnetic field (${B^z}$) is varied across the critical point ${\mathcal{J}\gamma^x/{B^z}=1}$, the average in-plane magnetization (${\mean{\sigma^x}}$) changes from zero (disordered phase) to a non-zero value (ordered phase) in a second-order phase transition (Fig.~\ref{illustration}a).
+As the ratio of Kac-normalized effective interaction field (${\mathcal{J}\gamma^x}$) to the transverse magnetic field (${B^z}$) is varied across the critical point ${\mathcal{J}\gamma^x/{B^z}=1}$, the average in-plane magnetization (${\mean{\sigma^x}}$) changes from zero (disordered phase) to a non-zero value (ordered phase) in a second-order phase transition (Fig.~\ref{fig1}a).
 By performing quenches to various values of ${\mathcal{J}\gamma^x/{B^z}}$, we identify the critical point of this phase transition and observe the characteristic divergent fluctuations.
-We report that, after a single quench, the critical behaviour and exponents are effectively thermal.
-However, this behaviour changes qualitatively in a sequence of quenches to multiple critical points (Fig.~\ref{illustration}b).
-As we demonstrate later in this work, a double quench gives rise to genuinely non-equilibrium critical behaviour.
+We report that, after a single quench from a gapped initial state, the critical behavior and exponents are effectively thermal; see \cref{fig1}a (top panel).
+In contrast, the scenario in \cref{fig1}a (bottom panel) involves preparing a critical initial state, which is experimentally challenging.
+Instead, we show that a sequence of quenches to multiple critical points (Fig.~\ref{fig1}b) achieves the same objective and leads to non-equilibrium critical behavior.

-We begin with a single quench sequence where all the spins are initialized in the ${\ket{\downarrow\downarrow...\downarrow}_z}$ state, which is the ground state of the initial Hamiltonian in the absence of the Ising interaction (Supplementary Information (SI)).
-Then the spin system is evolved after an interaction quench of the form Eq.~\eqref{hamiltonian}, in which ${\gamma^x=1}$, ${\gamma^y=0}$ (Fig.~\ref{illustration}a).
+We begin with a single quench sequence where all the spins are initialized in the ${\ket{\downarrow\downarrow...\downarrow}_z}$ state, which is the gapped ground state of the initial Hamiltonian in the absence of the Ising interaction (SI Sec.~III).
+Then the spin system is evolved after an interaction quench of the form Eq.~\eqref{hamiltonian}, in which ${\gamma^x=1}$, ${\gamma^y=0}$ (Fig.~\ref{fig1}a).
 We measure the total spin ${S_x=\sum_i^N\sigma_i^x/2}$ projected along the direction of interaction (here along ${x}$) and calculate the net correlator defined as